SSCP Domain: Monitoring and Analysis Part 2

 Experienced IT professionals with a basic knowledge of network and communications protocols and equipment seeking to pass the System Security Certified Practitioner (SSCP) exam, or otherwise gain knowledge in assessing, planning, implementing and managing IT security in an enterprise environment.
 A minimum of one year’s professional experience in one of the seven SSCP CBK Domains is required for certification.

-Security Monitoring and Wireless Network Testing
+Host and Network Testing